 Contemporary, with pools instead of gardens in an unbeatable spot.
 Squeezed into a space next to the popular Hardy’s Supermarket, this place boasts a prime location for shops and cafés, although it is pleasingly set back from the busy road.
 All rooms are in four-level blocks overlooking the pool that takes up all ground-level space between blocks.
 Inside, the rooms are compact and functional, without being overly spacious, and feature a lovely wooden décor that extends to the undersized balcony that, oddly, feels like a cage.
 Considerably more appealing are the ground-level rooms with wooden decking for verandas that open out directly to the pool, which can often be busy and noisy.
 The resort doesn’t face the beach but is only 300m from the sea.

 Modern design and traditional décor in tropical setting and central location.
-This hotel has been family-owned for over 30 years, and is not just another resort.
+This hotel has been family-owned for over 30 years.
 The entrance is about 100m from the main road, so it’s quiet, while still being in the midst of Sanur’s best shops and cafés.
 The rooms are in modern but tastefully-designed three-level blocks among lovingly landscaped tropical gardens with Balinese-style statues and fountains.
 Each room faces the pools and/or gardens from wide balconies and feature colourful Balinese décor.
 The suites are even more spacious and boast four-poster beds and a sunken bath.
 The three pools are sizeable and shady, with unusual designs, while the beach is powdery-white and well-groomed, although not entirely private.